-The academy has purchased a useful career software programme, the Job Explorer Database (JED).
+Careers advice is available at the academy.
+We use the Job Explorer Database (JED).
 Students can access further careers information, explore hundreds of jobs with text and video, or complete personalised career quizzes.
 This is available to use both within the academy and at home.